imatlab/imatlab/README.rst

 ``'print-png'`` and ``'print-jpeg'``, which create static images in the respective formats.

+The default size of exported figures, as well as whether to display figures before exporting them, should be set using standard figure properties (``set(0, 'defaultpaperposition', [left, bottom, width, height])``, etc.).

 For further customization, you may override the ``imatlab_export_fig`` function (the default version is provided by ``imatlab`` and added to the MATLAB path).
 This function is called with no arguments after each notebook cell is executed,